syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-word-document-to-markdown-in-csharp.md

 The following code example illustrates how set the images folder to export the images while converting a Word document to a Markdown file.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Open the file as a Stream.
+using (FileStream docStream = new FileStream("Input.docx", FileMode.Open, FileAccess.Read))
+{
+    //Load the file stream into a Word document. using (WordDocument document = new WordDocument(docStream, FormatType.Docx)) {
+        //Set images folder to export images.
+        document.SaveOptions.MarkdownExportImagesFolder = "D:\\WordToMdConversion ";
+        //Save a Markdown file to the MemoryStream.
+        MemoryStream outputStream = new MemoryStream();
+        document.Save(outputStream, FormatType.Markdown);
+    }
+}
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Open an existing Word document. using (WordDocument document = new WordDocument("Input.docx", FormatType.Docx))